 Watch the damage caused by Storm Eunice throughout the day

-Tens of thousands of homes have been left without power and the weather is also causing issues on the West Country's roads.
+Tens of thousands of homes have been left without power and the weather is causing issues on the West Country's roads.

 "I noticed the tip of the spire was inching closer to the edge - as the wind was getting more violent I knew it might fall.